 Hemipelagic clays of middle Pleistocene age, partly enriched in siliceous and calcareous biogenic components, form lithostratigraphic Unit II (130-300 mbsf).
 Unit III (300-443 mbsf) consists of partly lithified clays that show a downcore transition to claystones.
-A distinct enrichment of green glauconite grains in a 120-cm-thick interval on top of lithostratigraphic Unit III is probably associated with a major unconformity or period of very low sedimentation rate that lasted from 1.6 to 1.0 Ma, as defined by biostratigraphic data.
+A distinct enrichment of green glauconite grains in a 120-cm-thick interval on top of lithostratigraphic Unit III is probably associated with a major unconformity or period of very low sedimentation rate that lasted from 1.6 to 1.0 Ma, as defined by biostratigraphic data (Fig. F11).
 Between 320 and 370 mbsf, the sediments contain a higher amount of biogenic opal, which is well documented by smear slide estimates and XRD analyses.
 Authigenic carbonates of various morphologies and mineralogical compositions as well as glauconite grains are scattered throughout this unit.
-Biostratigraphic investigations using diatoms and calcareous nannofossils indicate an early Pleistocene and late Pliocene age for these sediments.
-The Pleistocene/Pliocene boundary is at ~375 mbsf.
+Biostratigraphic investigations using diatoms and calcareous nannofossils assign these sediments to an early Pleistocene and late Pliocene age.
+The Pleistocene/Pliocene boundary is present at ~375 mbsf.

-Major downcore changes in sedimentary physical properties are generally in agreement with seismic stratigraphy and lithostratigraphic boundaries.
+Major downcore changes in physical property data are generally in agreement with seismic stratigraphy and lithostratigraphic boundaries.
 The uppermost sediments of lithostratigraphic Units I and II are characterized by increasing bulk density values that follow a standard compaction curve.
-A generally increasing trend in bulk densities measured with the MST and in density measurements on discrete samples (MAD) is interrupted by a 50-m-thick sediment sequence between 320 and 370 mbsf in which the bulk densities drop significantly and porosity values increase.
+A generally increasing trend in bulk densities measured with the MST and in density measurements on discrete samples (MAD) is interrupted by a 50-m-thick sediment sequence between 320 and 370 mbsf, in which the bulk densities drop significantly and porosity values increase.
 This change in physical properties is caused by higher amounts of biogenic opal-A, an amorphous silica phase having low grain density and high skeleton porosity.
 MS values at Site 1251 are characterized by generally uniformly low values.
-Various highamplitude MS peaks are correlated with either turbidites, enrichments of magnetic minerals resulting from low sedimentation rates, or diagenetic iron sulfide minerals.
+Various high-amplitude MS peaks are correlated with either turbidites, enrichments of magnetic minerals resulting from low sedimentation rates, or diagenetic iron sulfide minerals.

 Thermal imaging of cores using the IR cameras was used to detect intervals of disseminated gas hydrate between 40 and 200 mbsf.
 Discrete samples of hydrate were not seen in Hole 1251B, although several cold anomalies were observed.
-The sediments hosting the BSR were not sampled in Hole 1251B because of low recovery in this interval.
-The IR temperature anomalies observed in Hole 1251B were relatively small ($\Delta T =$ ~1°-1.5°C) compared to an IR temperature anomaly ($\Delta T =$ ~6°C) encountered in Hole 1251D between 190 and 197 mbsf (Fig. F20), which corresponds to the interval just above the BSR.
+As a result of low recovery of this interval, the BSR was not sampled in Hole 1251B.
+The IR temperature anomalies observed in Hole 1251B were relatively small ($\Delta T = \sim 1^{\circ}-1.5^{\circ}$ C)

+compared to an IR temperature anomaly ($\Delta T = -6^{\circ}$ C) encountered in Hole 1251D between 190 and 197 mbsf, which corresponds to the interval just above the BSR.